Special Collections Librarian

 Sessions are available to instruct your students on how to find and evaluate primary resources for class assignments and research papers.
 Lessons are tailored to meet the needs of each class.
 Classes typically range from 50 to 90 minutes.
 Please fill out the Library Instruction Request Form to book your session.

-For interactive tutorials, see our Spark Tutorials in TITANium.
-Earn badges for learning about Archives and Special Collections.
+See our Spark Tutorials in TITANium and earn badges for learning about Archives and Special Collections.

 Internships for graduate and undergraduate students are available during the Fall and Spring semesters.
-To see a job description and apply for an internship, go the the Center for Internships and Community Engagement and search for Job Id 113413.
+To see a job description and apply for an internship, visit the Center for Internships and Community Engagement and search for Job Id 113413.